TanGentleman/TanTan/README.md

 # TanTan
-OpenAI Chatbot with Reddit Scraping Functionality
+Conversational Chatbot + Speedy, (built-in) Reddit Media-Fetching

 What it is and what it does:
 - For now, there are two separate components, the chatbot, and reddit scraper, soon to be merged.